-The average cost of renters insurance broken down by state
+The average renters insurance cost per month broken down by state

 Luckily, it doesn’t need to be expensive; in fact, the average cost of renters insurance is a lot less than you might think.
-We put together this quick state-by-state breakdown of the average monthly costs of renters insurance to help you better understand how affordable it is.
+We put together this quick state-by-state breakdown of the average renters insurance cost per month and per year to help you better understand how affordable it is.

 Avg.
 Monthly Cost